tristanbagnulo/EventPlanningApp/README.md

 Simply select the guest you wish to delete and click the "Delete Guest" button at the bottom of the screen.

+### <ins>Adding</ins> a new `Event`.

+From the Administrator Dashboard click New and the top-left corner of the screen > Event.

+Fields to enter the event details will appear below the events table.
+They are Name and Location .

+Add theses credentials then click the botton titles "Add New Event".

+The event will now appear on events table right above.

+### <ins>Editing</ins> an `Event`

+Select the event you wish to edit.
+It will now be highlighted in blue.

+Select "Edit" next to "New".
+A new window titled "Edit Event" will appear.

+Here you can change the Event Name and Event location by simply clicking in the field and typing.

+You can also guests !!!!
+PENDING IMPLEMENTATION OF PROGRAMMING.